arbc139/pb-redis/README.md

+# PB-Redis
-Persistent Log Buffer Implementation Redis (PB-Redis)
+Persistent Log Buffer Implementation Redis (PB-Redis) \
+Implemented by totorody

 -------------
 This README is just a fast *quick start* document.
 You can find more detailed documentation at http://redis.io.